This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Kefalonia has no shortage of unique landscapes and Xi Beach is one of them.
 With a red-sanded shoreline and crystal clear waters surrounded by clay rock formations, Xi Beach is out of this world.

-A 13-minute drive from Lixouri, Xi Beach can be overly crowded, especially in the high season.
+A short drive from Lixouri, Xi Beach can be overly crowded, especially in the high season.
 The swallow waters and the amenities make Xi one of the most family-friendly beaches in Kefalonia.

 View of Xi beach from eye level.
 The beach has red sand and swallow crystal clear waters.
 The surrounding cliffs are made of clay.